paul-parrone/lush-core/docs/getting-started.md

 ![img_4.png](img_4.png)

-A few things to note about the code:
+A few things to note:
-1. On line 39 you'll find the @LushControllerMethod annotation - this tells Lush to inject it's magic around this endpoint.
+1. On line 39 you'll find the **@LushControllerMethod** annotation - this tells Lush to inject it's magic around this endpoint.
 2. Line 41 contains the Spring @PreAuthorize annotation - nothing special here except to note that all Lush services have Spring Security pre-configured - you don't have to do anything for this behavior.
 3. The return type is a Mono - Lush is built on Spring WebFlux.